mayrmt/mayrmt.github.io/_posts/2020-06-03-issue-types.md

 - requesting or proposing a new feature to be implemented to enhance the code's capabilities
 - asking a question about the code and its application

-From an organizational point of view, they are also helpful when
+From an organizational point of view, issues are also helpful when

 - a new developer is joining the development team ("onboarding process")
 - a developer is leaving the developer team